High-flux neutron generation by laser-accelerated ions from single- and double-layer targets: Methods

 \subsection{Simulations of proton acceleration}

-Proton acceleration from both single-layer and double layer targets is also investigated with the 2D version of the PIC code \textsc{calder}.
-The simulation box size is (63.7$\times$50.9)~$\upmu$m\textsuperscript{2} in this case.
-The box is divided into 10,000$\times$8,000 square cells of a side of 6.37~nm.
-The time is measured from the beginning of the simulation; the peak of the laser pulse enters the simulation box at $t=40.32$~fs.
-These simulations capture both the laser focusing in the NCD layer if such layer is present, and the laser interaction with the solid target, resulting in subsequent proton acceleration.
+Ion acceleration from both SLTs and DLTs was modeled in 2D3V geometry with the PIC \textsc{calder} code.
+The size of the simulation domain was $L_x \times L_y = 63.7 \times 50.9$~$\upmu$m$^2$, discretised into $10000 \times 8000$ cells with $\Delta x = \Delta y = 6.37\,\rm nm$.
+A full 3D simulation of the problem with the same level of discretisation remains well outside our computational reach.
+The laser pulse maximum entered the simulation box at $t=40.32\,\rm fs$.
+These simulations captured both the self-focusing of the laser pulse through the NCD carbon plasma layer (if present) and its interaction with the solid-density (SD) CH$_2$ or CD$_2$ layer, from which originate the protons or deuterons used for neutron production.

-The formula giving the optimum target thickness to achieve the highest proton energy when using a single-layer target having a density $n_{e,\rm SD}$ has been determined numerically through 3D PIC simulations by Brantov \cite{brantov2007ion,brantov2015ion}.
-It is expressed as:
+The SD layer was modeled by 50 macroparticles per cell and species (electrons, C$^{6+}$, and H$^+$ or D$^+$) while 15 macroparticles per cell and species were used in the NCD layer (electrons, C$^{6+}$).
+Fourth-order shape factors were used for the macroparticles.